kitaharaa/FakeCalls/README.md

 * Media player

 ## 📱 UI
-### There you can enter phone number, time and choose your savior
+### Here you can enter phone number, time and choose your savior
 ![](make_call2.png)

 ### This interface will appear when fake call occurs